Difference Between Supply and Demand

 Supply is the amount and quantity of commodities and products to be given and sold to the buyers and customers at a specific period of time.

-When talking about the supply curve, there generally remains an upward sloping curve.
-The supply increases when the demand is high and goes down with the decrease in demand which leads to a shortage.
+When talking about the supply curve, there remains an upward-sloping curve.
+The supply increases when the demand is high and goes down with the decrease in demand, leading to a shortage.

-There are certain factors on which the supply is based on such as the price of the commodities or services, the number of suppliers in the market, any changes made in the technology, status of nature, price increment in the future, etc.
+There are certain factors on which the supply is based, such as the price of the commodities or services, the number of suppliers in the market, any changes made in the technology, status of nature, price increment in the future, etc.

 Usually, the bargaining power of the suppliers in the market drives the supply of the products.
 Supply not only represents the willingness of the suppliers but also tells about how much the products are able to be supplied for the given period of time.